 - February 1: Initial deadline for admissions; priority deadline for financial aid consideration

 - May 1: Final deadline for admissions and financial aid consideration (pending availability)

 - January 4: Final deadline date

-- GRE and TOEFL: The GRE general test is NOT required -- yes, that is correct.
+- Standardized tests: GRE general test is NOT required -- yes, that is correct.
 GRE IS NO LONGER REQUIRED for the MA in European and Mediterranean Studies.
 TOEFL is required of all applicants who are not native English speakers

 - Writing Sample for M.A. in European and Mediterranean Studies (non-joint degree): A writing sample is required.
 It is preferred that it concerns Europe and the Mediterranean.
 It should demonstrate analytical skills and not exceed 10 double-spaced pages.
 Submissions may include an original work for the application, or a course assignment, conference paper, excerpt from a thesis or academic work, or a published article

 - Writing Samples for joint M.A.
 European and Mediterranean Studies/Journalism: The joint program application requires a minimum of two and no more than three writing samples.
 These samples should be indicative of the applicant's best overall work and need not have been published.
 They should include at least one academic paper or senior thesis that demonstrates the student's critical thinking ability and another that showcases the student's writing ability.